 Mt.
 Katahdin this morning – view from my friends camp

 The sled I borrowed for the weekend

 Sunday we had plans to meet my girlfriends’ nephew and friends for lunch out of the trails then later back at her place for Sunday dinner; there were 9 of us in total.
 We brought the turkey from home as they could not get one locally.
 There was a very lengthy discussion as to when to put the bird in the oven, at what temp, and when we HAD to be back to take it out.
 There was a lot of doubt that we would be eating a moist bird.
-Our back of plan was lots of gravy and plenty of wine.
-Well our precise planning worked; dinner was excellent, the bird was juciy and everyone was thrilled.
+Our back up plan was lots of gravy and plenty of wine.
+Well our precise planning worked; dinner was excellent, the bird was juicy and everyone was thrilled.
 Dessert were very yummy soft peanut butter cookies.
 Try them if you can.

 1 Cup peanut butter